cbrwx/AutonomousRemoteControlPickup/README.md

 # Autonomous Remote Control Pickup Script for Space Engineers
-This script is designed for a remote control flying vehicle in the space exploration game "Space Engineers".
-The script allows the player to request a pickup and the vehicle will autonomously fly to the player's location and hover above them.
+When the script is triggered with the "request_pickup" argument, it uses the remote control block to get the player's current position and calculates a hover position 200 meters above the player.
+The script then ascends the flying vehicle to the hover altitude, checking for obstacles along the way using raycasting.
+Once the flying vehicle reaches the hover position, it hovers in place until the autopilot is disabled.

+Next, the script calculates a drop-off position 50 meters above the player's current position and sets the autopilot to descend to that location.
+The script then waits until the autopilot is disabled before ending.

 # Setup
 To use this script, you will need to have a remote control block and a radio antenna block on the flying vehicle.
 Additionally, the "IncreaseAltitude" action needs to be assigned to a control on the remote control block in the game's control panel.